groupapt/Maltese-POS-keywords/README.md

 Due to our reliance on the POS tagger web service, the generate_keywords() function may not always return the correct result.
 The web service may not interpret a piece of text correctly if it does not form a valid sentence.

-However, the POS tagger could improve and we are ready to help its reachable team in any way possible.
+However, the POS tagger could improve and I an ready to help its reachable team in any way possible.

 ## Implementation